Video Game Use and Problem Behaviors in Autism

-Research indicates that children with autism spectrum disorders (ASD) often have strong preferences for screen-based media, particularly video games.
+Children with autism spectrum disorder (ASD) often have strong preferences for screen-based media, particularly video games.
 Although a large body of research has demonstrated a clear effect of both video game content and genre on behavior problems among typically developing children and adolescents, the relationship between these variables has not been previously examined among children with ASD.
-A recent study examined the relationships between aspects of video game use and problem behaviors among a sample of 169 boys (ages 8–18) with ASD.
+This study examined the relationships between aspects of video game use and problem behaviors among a sample of 169 boys (ages 8–18) with ASD.
 Parents reported on their children's behavioral functioning and video game habits and preferences, including the average number of hours spent playing video games per day, preferred game types (genres), and problematic (e.g., addictive) video game play patterns.

 The results indicated that amount of game play alone (an average of 2.4 hours a day) was not associated with problem behaviors.
 Rather, the most reliable predictors of problem behaviors, even when controlling for age and amount of time spent playing video games, were video game genre and problematic, or addictive, qualities of play.
 Specifically, significant positive relationships were found between problematic video games use and both inattention and oppositional symptoms.
 Boys who played Role-Playing (genre) games had higher levels of both problematic game use and oppositional behavior.
 Interestingly, however, hyperactivity was not significantly associated with either problematic video game use or video game genre.
 Lastly, educational and sports games predicted less oppositional behavior.